skancharla33/Siri_BlueStamp_Portfolio/index.md

 Technical details of what you’ve accomplished and how they contribute to the final goal What has been surprising about the project so far Previous challenges you faced that you overcame
-What needs to be completed before your final milestone
+What needs to be completed before your final milestone -->

 # First Milestone
-For your first milestone, describe what your project is and how you plan to build it.
-You can include:

-An explanation about the different components of your project and how they will all integrate together Technical progress you’ve made so far
-Challenges you’re facing and solving in your future milestones What your plan is to complete your project -->
+  My project is the Arduino game console, and to build it, I need to first start with assembling the PCB.
+It consists of mulitple pieces, such as the push buttons, that let the user play the games on the console, the potentiometer, which essentially control the volume, multiple wires which connect all the different parts to the Arduino nano inside, and most importantly, the LCD screen.
+So far, I have assembled the PCB and connected all the wires so that when connected to a power source, the LCD screen should light up.
+The biggest challenge I have faced so far was trying to recreate the PCB from scratch and modifying it.
+The next step would be to finish assembling the rest of the console so I can start adding the games to it.

 # Starter Project
+<iframe width="560" height="315" src="https://www.youtube.com/embed/60VA6kidIu0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

   For my starter project, I chose to build the useless box.
 I chose to do this because I always wondered how flipping a switch wowuld cause an arm to move up from the box, flip the switch, and go back inside the box.
 Through building the useless box, I was able to find the answer to my question: flipping the switch triggers the motor, making it move counter-clockwise.
 This causes the arm, attached to the motor, to move up and out of the box.
 Once it moves far enough to flip the switch, the motor moves clockwise, moving the arm back to its original position.

   Throughout the duration of this starter project, I ran into a couple of problems, mainly getting the motor to work and move the arm to flip the switch.
 When testing out the arm, the batteries began to overheat and give off smoke, which I later learned was caused by the solder that I applied on one of the two screw terminals.
 When I was soldering them in place, I accidentally created a “bridge,” which made the energy from the batteries travel through the bridge and back into the batteries, causing them to overheat.
 I fixed this problem by resoldering the screw terminals and removing the bridge between them.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/60VA6kidIu0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <!-- # Schematics